 Portugal Golden Visa Program is a residency by investment program.
 So, you first invest in Portugal, then apply for residency in Portugal.
 There are a few different investment types you can choose to make.
 Some of them include real estate purchase, the establishment of a local business by employing ten people, investment funds, and investing in art.

 Similar to the D7 Visa, you can apply for permanent residency and citizenship after five years.
-Unlike the D7 Visa, you don’t need to stay in Portugal for a long time.
-Staying in Portugal at least seven days a year is sufficient to apply for permanent residency after five years.
-Portugal Golden Visa also grants you the right to work in Portugal as well.
-In addition, after you get your Golden Visa, you can have visa-free travel to Schengen countries as well.
+Unlike the D7 Visa, you don’t need to stay in Portugal full time.
+Staying in Portugal at least seven days a year is sufficient to apply for permanent residency or citizenship after five years.

 If you are a citizen of the EU or the US, you can stay in Portugal for up to 90 days without a visa.
 If you are a non-EU citizen, however, a visa application is necessary to stay in the country.